iWinston/typeorm-plus/docs/select-query-builder.md

 ## Using pagination

-Most of the times when you develope an application you need pagination functionality.
+Most of the time when you develop an application, you need pagination functionality.
-This is used if you have pagination, page slider or infinite scroll components in your application.
+This is used if you have pagination, page slider, or infinite scroll components in your application.

 ```typescript
 const users = await getRepository(User)